Refined canonical stable Grothendieck polynomials and their duals, Part 1: Introduction

 Our generalizations \( G_\lambda(\vx;\va,\vb) \) and \( g_\lambda(\vx;\va,\vb) \) generalize several well-studied variations of Grothendieck polynomials as follows.
 Here \( \bm{0} = (0,0,\dots) \), \( \bm{1}=(1,1,\dots) \), \( \va_0 = (\alpha,\alpha,\dots) \) and \( \vb_0 = (\beta,\beta,\dots) \).

 The remainder of the paper is organized as follows.
 In Section~\ref{sec:preliminary}, we briefly recall necessary definitions and results in symmetric functions.
-In Section~\ref{sec:schur_expansion}, we give Schur expansions and Jacobi--Trudi-type formulas (Theorem~\ref{thm:JT_ab_intro}) for \( G_\lambda(\vx_n;\va,\vb) \) and \( g_\lambda(\vx_n;\va,\vb) \) using the Cauchy--Binet theorem and prove their duality with respect to the Hall inner product.
+In Section~\ref{sec:schur_expansion}, we give Schur expansions and Jacobi--Trudi-like formulas (Theorem~\ref{thm:JT_ab_intro}) for \( G_\lambda(\vx_n;\va,\vb) \) and \( g_\lambda(\vx_n;\va,\vb) \) using the Cauchy--Binet theorem and prove their duality with respect to the Hall inner product.
 In Section~\ref{sec:lattice}, we give tableau models for \( G_\lambda(\vx;\va,\vb) \) and \( g_\lambda(\vx;\va,\vb) \) using lattice paths and the Lindstr\"om--Gessel--Viennot lemma.
 From these combinatorial models, we obtain Schur positivity of \( G_\lambda(\vx;\va,-\vb) \) and \( g_\lambda(\vx;-\va,\vb) \).
-In Section~\ref{sec:var JT}, we modify the Jacobi--Trudi formulas in Section~\ref{sec:schur_expansion}.
-The modified formulas are later used to show that \(G_\lambda(\vx;\va,\vb) \) and \(g_\lambda(\vx;\va,\vb) \) defined by bialternant formulas are special cases of their flagged versions defined by combinatorial formulas.
-In Sections~\ref{sec:flagged G} and \ref{sec:flagged g}, we extend refined canonical stable Grothendieck polynomials and their duals to skew shapes with certain flag conditions.
-We also present Jacobi--Trudi-type formulas for these flagged Grothendieck polynomials of skew shapes.
+In Section~\ref{sec:var JT}, we modify the Jacobi--Trudi-like formulas in Section~\ref{sec:schur_expansion}.
+The modified formulas are later used to show that \(G_\lambda(\vx;\va,\vb) \) and \(g_\lambda(\vx;\va,\vb) \) defined by bialternant formulas are special cases of their skew versions defined by combinatorial formulas.
 In Section~\ref{sec:omega_involution}, we give skew Schur expansions for \( G_{\lambda/\mu}(\vx;\va,\vb) \) and \( g_{\lambda/\mu}(\vx;\va,\vb) \).
 Using these expansions, we show that the refined canonical stable Grothendieck polynomials and their duals behave nicely under the involution \( \omega \).
 Finally, in Section~\ref{sec:further_study}, we suggest some future directions of study.